Sambit1110/notes-sharing-platform/README.md

 ---

-## 🛠️ Tech Stack
+Tech Stack
 - HTML
 - CSS
 - JavaScript
 - GitHub Pages (for hosting)

----

-## 📁 Project Structure
-notes-sharing-platform/
-│
-├── index.html
-├── upload.html
-├── notes.html
-│
-├── css/
-│ └── style.css
-│
-└── js/
-└── script.js

----

-## 🚀 Future Enhancements
-- Backend integration using Flask or PHP
-- User authentication (Login/Signup)
-- Database for storing notes
-- Real file upload and download

----

-## 👨‍🎓 Author
+ 👨‍🎓 Author
 **Sambit Biswas**
 B.Tech CSE (2nd Year)

 ---
-## Limitations
+ Limitations
 - Notes are stored using browser localStorage
 - No backend or authentication in current version

-## ⭐ If you like this project
+ ⭐ If you like this project
 Give it a ⭐ on GitHub!